 Frustrated that the group has examined the same question for months—with no progress on articulating an answer—CEA Executive Director Mark Waxenberg told PEAC members, “We’re retilling already tilled soil.
 What I’m suggesting is that we have to define, as a body, the appropriate use of a mastery test in the state of Connecticut.
 We need to make a recommendation to the state of Connecticut.
 We need to take a position on that.
 If we can’t agree on the purpose of the state test and how it’s going to be used, then we’re lost.”

-At today's PEAC meeting in Hartford, Waxenberg and CEA President Sheila Cohen, who represent teachers on the council, reiterated the Association's position that, while state mastery tests can be mined for valuable information, they should not be used in teacher evaluation.
+At today’s PEAC meeting in Hartford, Waxenberg and CEA President Sheila Cohen, who represent teachers on the council, reiterated the Association’s position that state mastery tests should not be used in teacher evaluation.

 “The threshold question is, ‘What is the role of the mastery test?’” said Waxenberg.
 “I hold that it’s to give a 50,000-foot view that can inform resource allocation, curriculum alignment, professional development, and instructional strategies at the district level, at the building level, or even the classroom level.”

 Information gleaned from a state mastery test “creates inquiry,” he said, and that has to be examined.
 “That is where we gain knowledge about things like social justice, about fiscal or community needs, and then it’s the role of the local district to address those issues and get at the root of why students are not progressing along the continuum.”

 Waxenberg cautioned, however, that the use of individual state mastery test scores in individual teachers’ evaluations is inappropriate.
 “Either the purpose of the state test is to drive curriculum or to evaluate teachers.
 You cannot use it to serve two masters.”